South West Region Baseball Rules

 Mandatory team check list:

-Your team must have the following items: (A) Official NCS Team Roster Form uploaded online, (B) Valid team insurance with team name as insured & National Championship Sports listed as additionally insured uploaded online, (C) Copies of birth certificates or proof of age/birth date for all participating players carried with team at event - original docs, physical copies or digital formats are acceptable. **Please Note: Any player without birth certificate is not eligible to play until copy of birth certificate, or some other acceptable (i.e.-passport, student identification card, state identification) is not eligible to play until proof of age is produced and approved by tournament director.
+Your team must have the following items: (A) Official NCS Team Roster entered online in team account, (B) Valid team insurance with team name as insured & National Championship Sports listed as additionally insured uploaded online, (C) Copies of birth certificates or proof of age/birth date for all participating players carried with team at event - original docs, physical copies or digital formats are acceptable. **Please Note: Any player without birth certificate is not eligible to play until copy of birth certificate, or some other acceptable (i.e.-passport, student identification card, state identification) is not eligible to play until proof of age is produced and approved by tournament director.
 Player age documentation must be present or available with team manager for the duration of any given tournament - digital copies are acceptable.

 Age divisions are based on the following